 That’s also a great PR move as companies can do fusion marketing and share parts of their business.
 Overall, there are plenty of benefits and that’s a common scenario for many organizations.

 There are a couple of loopholes here that small businesses may use during negotiations or sales meetings.

 - There aren’t plenty of large organizations on the market that would be a suitable partner.
 Some industries have none, or just one or two available.
-And there may be some culture differences or other business conflicts that prevent a partnership from happening.
+And there may be some cultural differences or other business conflicts that prevent a partnership from happening.

 - It’s unclear who would handle the actual work with the new partner.
-Some may suggest that top level talent would be handling the new enterprise but that’s not always the case.
+Some may suggest that top-level talent would be handling the new enterprise but that’s not always the case.
 You may very well work with interns and entry-level people managed by a couple of experienced account managers.

 3. Outsourcing To A Reputable Cost-Effective Team

 As indicated in the hiring section, building a team from the ground may be an expensive endeavor.
-You need a new room or two for the new hires, office equipment, dealing with HR overhead, taxes, insurance, holidays.
+You need a new room or two for the new hires, office equipment, and dealing with HR overhead, taxes, insurance, and holidays.
 It’s both time-consuming, risky, and expensive.